thomasballinger/pyconcat/readme.md

 We could do this the same way (just dynamically recreate all the modules from big strings) or we could do something more interesting

+Don't conditionally import things!
+Or at least don't do it after code that would fail in a parser